MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 ### Q: Does Microsoft collect or store any information that users enter at the Credential Harvest sign-in page, used in the Credential Harvest simulation technique?

 A: No. Any information entered at the credential harvest sign-in page is discarded silently.
 Only the 'click' is recorded to capture the compromise event.
 Microsoft doesn't collect, log or store any details that users enter at this step.

+### Q: How long is simulation information retained?
+Can I delete simulation data?

+A: Simulation data is retained for 18 months from the date of generation.
+Data includes:

+- Simulation metadata
+- User activity
+- Aggregate reports

+The following data is retained until you [delete the simulation](attack-simulation-training-simulations.md#remove-simulations):

+- Tenant payloads
+- Notifications
+- Login pages

+### Q: Can I create, view, and manage simulations using an API?

+A: Read and write scenarios are supported using the Microsoft Graph API:

+- `AttackSimulation.Read.All`:
+  - Read simulation metadata
+  - Read user activity
+  - Read training data
+  - Read repeat offenders
+- `AttackSimulation.ReadWrite.All`: Run simulations using the specified payloads, notifications, and login pages.

+For more information, see [List simulations](/graph/api/attacksimulationroot-list-simulations) and [Reports API overview for attack simulation training as part of Microsoft Defender for Office 365](/graph/api/resources/report-m365defender-reports-overview).